Updated July 11th, 2018.

 If you’ve chosen a three day trip to Halong Bay, this will likely include an overnight stay in Cat Ba National Park.
 A tropical, mountainous isle covered in dense forest and dotted with golden sandy beaches.

-Choose a trip with Hanoi Backpacker’s on board the suitably named ‘Jolly Roger’ if you’re in the mood for a party!
+While it may be some people’s idea of hell, many backpackers go crazy for the 3-day 2-night party trips (booze cruises) to Halong Bay.
+Choose a trip with Vietnam Backpackers’ Hostels on board the suitably named ‘Jolly Roger’ if you’re in the mood for a party!
 Endless beers, good tunes and an almost guaranteed group of ‘up-for’it’ backpackers will ensure that you have a great night!
+Other party tours include Halong Hideaway Tour and Halong Bay Party Tours.

 Trips to Halong Bay (via Halong City) can be booked from any of the travel agents and many guest houses in Hanoi.
 Trip prices range from $35 to up to $200 and you definitely pay for what you get.
 If you can afford it, we suggest you go mid-range, where the boats and food served are a lot better quality.